We are called out to be a living organism, building community together in love

 Pray: Make me an ornament at the Love Feast: feeding others, full of spiritual rain, a fruitful tree.

 We took the love feast out of public advertising for the most part so it was more organic.
 In some sense, you have to hear about it by word of mouth; the other covenant members make it happen.
 We want to stick together so we get together.
-But here is a heads up, just for you: our next Love Feast is July 27th at Marlton Pike.
-Put it on your calendar.
+The Covid-19 era is testing our sensibilities, isn’t it?
+We had to baptize people remotely and accept covenant members virtually!

 In the meantime, ponder whether Jude’s extreme words apply to anyone you know, including you.
+Do you take people as seriously as he does?
 What kind of impact do you make on the community?